 What's the Difference Between Prebiotics & Probiotics?
 (Explained)

-What is the difference between prebiotics and probiotics?
-This is What You Need to Know
+Prebiotic vs. Probiotic: This is What You Need to Know

 Prebiotic vs Probiotic - This is What You Need to Know

 You’ve most likely heard of probiotics before: You know, those friendly little gut bacteria that keep your digestive system squeaky clean and help you digest the foods you eat.
+But we don’t hear much about prebiotics, even though they’re just as important.

 In fact, without prebiotics, the probiotics in your gut would be out of luck.
 That’s because prebiotics feed them the nutrients they need to grow and do their job.

-And although they sound the same, prebiotics and probiotics are entirely different from each other, each contributing their own unique health benefits to your gut.
+Although they sound the same, prebiotics and probiotics are entirely different from each other, each contributing their own unique health benefits to your gut.
 So what exactly is the difference between prebiotics and probiotics?

 Prebiotics are a type of nondigestible fiber found mostly in plants and other carbohydrates.

 They contain the nutrients that nourish the existing good bacteria – or probiotics – in your gut.
-Prebiotics have also been named superfoods or “fertilizers,” as they allow the beneficial bacteria to grow.
+Prebiotics have also been named superfoods or “fertilizers,” as they allow beneficial bacteria to grow.

 Since they’re found in many plant fibers, prebiotics are easy to obtain from your diet if you eat a wide variety of plant-based foods.